 Establishing employee best practices is essential in any work environment.
-Properly drafted and effectively implemented policies protect the wellbeing of both the employer and employees.
-Corporate drug screening is one of the tools that can assist HR managers to enforce a drug-free workplace.
+Properly drafted and effectively implemented policies protect the well-being of both the employer and employees.
+Corporate drug screening is one of the tools that can assist HR managers in enforcing a drug-free workplace.

 Find the right drug testing method.

-Determine your company’s specific needs and use it as a guide to know the best drug testing method.
+Determine your company’s specific needs and use them as a guide to know the best drug testing method.
 Some of the most common methods are urine, oral fluid, hair, or blood testing.
-Depending on the method or type of drug testing it may drive changes or specific actions throughout your policy and procedures as they relate to drug testing.
+Depending on the method or type of drug testing, it may drive changes or specific actions throughout your policy and procedures as they relate to drug testing.

-Drug use and abuse has increased recently among employed Americans.
+Drug use and abuse have increased recently among employed Americans.
 Absent or incomplete drug testing can result in unnecessary risks in the workplace.

 Conduct a more comprehensive drug screening to achieve better, more granular results.